Asia stocks slide to four-month low as Trump threatens more China tariffs

 Trump said if China increases its tariffs again in response to the latest U.S. move, “we will meet that action by pursuing additional tariffs on another $200 billion of goods.”

-China said it will take “qualitative” and “quantitative” measures if the U.S. government publishes an additional list of tariffs on its products.
+China warned it will take “qualitative” and “quantitative” measures if the U.S. government publishes an additional list of tariffs on its products.

-The trade frictions have kept financial markets on edge, with investors and businesses increasingly worried that a full-blown trade battle could derail global growth.
+The trade frictions have unnerved financial markets, with investors and businesses increasingly worried that a full-blown trade battle could derail global growth.

+“Trump appears to be employing a similar tactic he used with North Korea, by blustering first in order to gain an advantage in negotiations.
+The problem is, such a tactic is unlikely to work with China,” said Kota Hirayama, senior emerging markets economist at SMBC Nikko Securities in Tokyo.

+“A U.S.-China trade spat alone won’t hurt global growth.
+But there is always potential for Trump to keep increasing his threats which could have broader implications.
+Increasing trade has helped growth in emerging markets and this could be negatively affected.”

-MSCI’s broadest index of Asia-Pacific shares outside Japan lost more than 1 percent to its lowest level since early June, dragged down by a slide in Chinese shares.
+MSCI’s broadest index of Asia-Pacific shares outside Japan lost more than 1 percent to its lowest level since early February, dragged down by a slide in Chinese shares.
+The index was last down 0.95 percent.

+“China’s economy has already been clouded by a sharp slowdown in fixed asset investment growth due to the government’s deleveraging drive, a problematic property sector, a mounting debt burden and rising credit defaults,” economists at Nomura wrote.

+“The rising risk of a disruptive trade conflict makes a bad situation tentatively worse.”

-Japan’s Nikkei lost 0.8 percent, South Korea’s KOSPI retreated 0.85 percent while Australian stocks added 0.3 percent.
+Japan’s Nikkei lost 0.9 percent, South Korea’s KOSPI retreated 0.7 percent while Australian stocks bucked the trend and added 0.35 percent.

 S&P 500 futures were off 0.8 percent, pointing to a another down day for Wall Street shares which slipped on Monday.